SuperOfficeDocs/superoffice-docs/docs/en/ui/web-app/tutorials/override-default-save-button/index.md

 uid: pb_tutorial_override_default_save_button
 description: This sample discusses overriding the default behavior when clicking a button in the web client.
 author: Tony Yates
-so.date: 06.19.2009
+date: 06.19.2009
 keywords: pagebuilder
-so.topic: tutorial
+topic: tutorial
-so.client: web
+client: web
-so.envir: onsite
+envir: onsite
 ---

 # How to override the default behavior when clicking a button